jonnonz1/nz-statute-book/acts/public/1991/child-support-act-1991.md

 ### 135M Relief from ongoing incremental penalties if payment agreement in force
 (1) This section applies if—
-  (a) a person becomes liable for the payment of any incremental penalty; and (b) at the time liability for the incremental penalty arises, the financial support or the initial late payment penalty or the incremental penalty in relation to which the person becomes so liable is financial support or initial late payment penalty or incremental penalty that is payable in 1 sum, or in 2 or more instalments, in accordance with a payment agreement entered into between the person and the Commissioner; and
+  (a) an incremental penalty is by operation of law imposed on a person at the expiry of a 1-month period; and (b) during that 1-month period, the person is liable to pay financial support, initial late payment penalties, or incremental penalties that are payable in 1 sum, or in 2 or more instalments, under a payment agreement entered into between the person and the Commissioner; and
-  (c) that sum or, as the case may be, every one of those instalments is paid in full in accordance with that payment agreement.
+  (c) every sum or instalment payable under the payment agreement during that 1-month period has during that 1-month period been paid in full in accordance with the payment agreement.
 (2) The Commissioner must grant relief to the liable person— (a) by writing off the incremental penalty referred to in subsection (1)﻿(a); or (b) if that incremental penalty has been paid, in whole or in part, by refunding to that person the whole or the part of that incremental penalty that has been paid, with or without writing off any part of that incremental penalty that has not been paid.

 ### 135N Relief from ongoing incremental penalties if deduction notice in force
 (1) This section applies if—
-  (a) a person becomes liable for the payment of an incremental penalty; and (b) at the time liability for the incremental penalty arises, the financial support or initial late payment penalty or the incremental penalty in relation to which the person becomes so liable is child support or initial late payment penalty or incremental penalty in respect of which deductions are required to be made, and paid to the Commissioner, under a notice issued under section 154; and
+  (a) an incremental penalty is by operation of law imposed on a person at the expiry of a 1-month period; and (b) during that 1-month period, the person is liable to pay financial support, initial late payment penalties, or incremental penalties by way of deductions required to be made, and paid to the Commissioner, under a deduction notice given under section 154; and
-  (c) every one of those deductions and payments is made in accordance with that notice.
+  (c) each deduction required during that 1-month period to be made, and paid to the Commissioner, under the deduction notice has during that 1-month period been made (even if it has not also been paid to the Commissioner) in accordance with the deduction notice.
 (2) The Commissioner must grant relief to the liable person— (a) by writing off the incremental penalty referred to in subsection (1)﻿(a); or (b) if that incremental penalty has been paid, in whole or in part, by refunding to that person the whole or the part of that incremental penalty that has been paid, with or without writing off any part of that incremental penalty that has not been paid.